Korean Folk Village: Living culture experience

-Inside the folk village, staff members dress up in distinctive costumes depicting several characters from the Joseon Dynasty such as Sato (the governors), Daejanggeum (a royal of the palace), Kumiho (legendary fox with nine tails), Geosang (business magnate), etc.
+Inside the folk village, staff members dress in distinctive costumes depicting several characters from the Joseon Dynasty such as Sato (the governors), Daejanggeum (a royal of the palace), kumiho (legendary fox with nine tails), Geosang (business magnate), etc.

-There are typically four cultural performances available to watch: Nong-ak play, tightrope play, horseback martial art play, and a traditional wedding.
-These performances are played at each stage twice a day.
+There are typically four cultural performances: a Nong-ak play, tightrope play, horseback martial art play, and a traditional wedding.
+These performances are performed on each stage twice a day.
 Moreover, the folk village offers other cultural experiences including: